geraldb/geraldb.github.io/index.md

 soon went downhill and I got practically thrown out after about half an hour (the official time slot was an hour and half) and two weeks later the email confirmed that we don't want to ever see you again!

-For the record - here's my little public blockchain reseach corner online - [**Blockchain!
+For the record - here's my little public blockchain research corner online - [**Blockchain!
 Blockchain!
 Blockchain!**](https://github.com/openblockchains) - among many others - and here's the million dollar research center - [**Austrian Blockchain Center (ABC)**](https://www.abc-research.at) - with no public code or anything - the best to find is some public discussion / debate panels.
 No warning that blockchain is (mostly) a narrative to scam and fill your own pocket or anything.
 Guess what - the Austrian blockchain researcher are top quality (scammers) - and, yes, the pocket the "research" money from the state and